 '''

 (send an-event set-time-stamp time) → void?

 time : exact-integer?

 '''

-Set the time, in milliseconds, when the event occurred.
-See also Racket's current-milliseconds.
+Set a time, in milliseconds, when the event occurred.
+See also get-time-stamp.

 If the supplied value is outside the platform-specific range of time values, an exn:fail:contract exception is raised.